KeganHollern/Randal/README.md

 The bot can sometimes generate its own actions and observations to break free.

 MyAnimeList implementation is not particularly good.
 Needs some overhauls.

+Randal will stop running actions when he thinks he knows the correct answer to an action request.